cocos2d/cocos2d-objc-ext/README.md

 Cocos2D Version
 ===============
 V3.1 beta.
 This repo is currently in beta stage.
-Please be adviced, that thjere will be changes before first release.
+Please be adviced, that there will be changes before first release.

 How To
 ======